NeoXider/SpritePro/DOCUMENTATION.md

 )
 ```

-For more detailed documentation, see [Animation Module Documentation](spritePro/docs/animation.md)
+For more detailed documentation, see [Animation Module Documentation](spritePro/docs/animation.md) and [Tween Module Documentation](spritePro/docs/tween.md)

 ### TextSprite
 Sprite for text display with support for all basic Sprite mechanics.
 Extends the base Sprite class for text rendering while maintaining core sprite features like movement, rotation, scaling, transparency, and collision detection.
 Automatically redraws the sprite image when text, color, or font is updated.